HBRS-SDP/ws23-person-following/API_Plan.md

 **Then:**
 - The robot should handle the dynamic entry of a person into the frame.
 - Start tracking the person's movements once detected and print relevant information.

-These test cases cover a range of scenarios to ensure robustness and functionality in different situations.
-Adjust specifics based on your system's behavior and requirements.